1. Home

 1. Include your pet(s) in your emergency survival plan

-This includes ensuring your pet is trained to use a leash or be in a carrier/crate, and is comfortable being in public spaces or being transported.
+This includes ensuring your pet is trained to use a leash and/or be in a carrier/crate and is comfortable being in public spaces or being transported.
 Make sure your pet is registered and microchipped, and that the microchip details are up-to-date.
 Identify the specific circumstances that will trigger you to consider evacuating you and your pet.

 2. Prepare your Pet Emergency Kit

 This includes all the supplies that you and your pet will need for a short stay away and that will help you get temporary accommodation for them.
-This includes food, medication, litter/litter trays or poo bags, registration and vaccination certificates, veterinary history, proof of ownership and emergency contact numbers.
+This includes food, medication, sanitation needs, registration and vaccination certificates, veterinary history, proof of ownership and emergency contact numbers.

 3. Practice your survival plan